UMDataScienceLab/Personalized_FL_with_DA/README.md

 All results will be generated to sine_outputs folder

 ## 2. Case study on image classification
 case_study folder contains all the code needed for reproducing results in section 4.2.
-Some classes are inherited from the (Domainbed repository)[https://github.com/facebookresearch/DomainBed].
+Some classes are inherited from the [Domainbed repository](https://github.com/facebookresearch/DomainBed).

 ## 3. 3D printing